 Current evidence suggests that many of the aging mechanisms and related genes are conserved among eukaryotes, from yeast to mammals.
 Each model system provides key advantages and challenges.
-Due to a variety of factors – notably including ease of genetic manipulation and a physiology similar to that of humans – the mouse has become the pre-eminent mammalian model organism in aging biology.
+Due to a variety of factors – notably including ease of genetic manipulation and physiology similar to that of humans – the mouse has become the pre-eminent mammalian model organism in aging biology.
 However, in light of the high housing costs and relatively long lifespan of mice, large-scale unbiased screening to identify anti-aging medicines is not feasible in this organism.
 With the realization that many aging-related pathways are evolutionarily conserved, even among widely divergent species, short-lived invertebrate models have instead been employed for such screening.
 The nematode C. elegans – with its short lifespan of ~3 weeks, and budding yeast S. cerevisiae – with its short chronological lifespan of ~4 weeks and replicative lifespan of ~40 divisions, ease of culture and genetic manipulation, and well-characterized aging biology – represents a very attractive model system to identify molecular determinants that modulate cellular aging and organismal age-related phenotypes.
-Accordingly, our research aims to develop experimental framework (Figure 1) for aging research to;
+Accordingly, our research aims to develop an experimental framework for aging research to;

 (i) Select candidate molecular determinants of aging (gene, protein, metabolite sets) through systems-level studies/screenings and generate hypotheses based on the findings from invertebrate models,

 (ii) validate life- and healthspan extension and characterize mechanistic models for selected gene/protein orthologs and selected metabolites with computational biology approaches